Vision, history and structure

 In 2013, the Office became the oversight agency for the Public Interest Disclosure Act 2010.

-The Inspector of Detention Services Act 2022 allows for the Ombudsman to have the new and additional role of Inspector of Detention Services.
-Some parts of this Act commenced in December 2022, however the full IDS Act will commence on a date to be fixed by proclamation.
+The Inspector of Detention Services Act 2022 (IDS Act) allows for the Ombudsman to have the new and additional role of Inspector of Detention Services.
+Some parts of the IDS Act commenced in December 2022 and the remaining parts commenced on 1 July 2023.

 Anthony Reilly is the current Queensland Ombudsman and Inspector of Detention Services.
 Former Ombudsmen include: